byrd-laif/soilMakers/readme.md

 **The cultivation of a more attuned and responsive awareness of Wo-Mans ecological interconnections.
 Ones dream and the dream of the planet As One.**

-***Connecting with things that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - *Is The Expression Of A Biological Need.*
+***The fundaMental human birthright; Connection with things that make living possible.*** Being attracted to all that is alive and vital, the human tendency to relate with life and natural processes - *Is The Expression Of A Bio-Logical Need.*

-### *Quality Of Life* - Loss of biodiversity and ecosystems are catastrophic, impacts are symbiotic and happen within the physical body and *Mother Earth,* far into future generations.
+### *Quality Of Life* - Loss of biodiversity and ecosystems are catastrophic, impacts are symbiotic and happen within the physical body through too *Mother Earth,* far into future generations.

 **Being responsible stewards of the Earth means taking to heart the current planetary healing crisis.
 Having accepted this circumstance *responsibility* then means *ability,* to have a *creative response* to the situation as it is *now.* The *seeds of opportunity* and awareness, to take the moment and transform it into a better situation.**